 The pedals are out in front of you unlike an outdoor bike or a spin bike where they are under you, but it is less than a semi-recumbent bike.
 It is a bit unusual if you are used to those other bikes but it is comfortable and doesn’t put any additional strain on your knees.

 The bike isn’t designed for standing on the pedals and doing spinning workouts.
-If that is something you want to do and at a similar price range our list of the best spin bikes under $200 can help to get you started.
+If that is something you want to do and at a similar price range our indoor cycling bike guide can help to get you started.

 Seat.
 It is an oversize bike seat to provide more comfort on the sit bones.
 However, actual feedback has been mixed with many people liking it but others find it makes them too sore to ride the bike.
 This is to be expected – it is the way with all bike seats – as it is up to personal preference.